Arneis Grape Variety

 Pastoral vineyards of Roero

 Bruna Grimaldi and Damilano represent one side of the argument.
 Their philosophy is to protect the grape’s aromatic profile at all costs: bunches are pressed very quickly after entering the winery, with sulfur dioxide added to prevent oxidation.
 The free-run must from the first pressing will then be drained into a cold-settling tank, allowing solid material to fall to the bottom.
 The juice is then pumped or racked into a stainless steel tank, ready to be vinified.
 This clean and efficient vessel, much-loved by winemakers worldwide, is ideally suited to producing aromatic white styles.
 Sterile and spotlessly clean, it allows very precise management of the fermentation temperature; cool vinifications ensure that the fruity esters and aromatic compounds do not ‘burn off’ during the process.
-In the case of Grimaldi, malolactic fermentation (converting malic to softer lactic acid) is rarely employed to preserve freshness in the wines.
-That said, Grimaldi usually matures Arneis on its fine lees for several months in tank, adding a welcome dose of textural richness and fat.
-The wines are then filtered and bottled.
-This popular interpretation of Arneis, pungent and fruit-driven, is always approachable from the get-go.

 At the opposite end of the spectrum is Demarie Sabbia’s Arneis wine.
 Made into an orange wine style, the grapes are crushed and left in contact with the juice for over 20 days without any temperature control.
 A further post-fermentation maceration extracts plenty of phenolics and color from the pulp.
 The wine is then transferred to French barrique and aged for about four months.
 Yet the process does not end there: the wines are typically allowed to ‘rest’ in stainless steel before bottling to allow the constitute elements to marry, integrate, and soften.
 The resulting wine is deeply colored, massively concentrated, and very complex.
-So if you like your white wines unoaked and saline – avoid.
+So, if you like your white wines unoaked and saline – avoid them.
 But for the more adventurous consumer, there is a world of pleasure to discover in the cellars of Demarie Sabbia.

 Piedmont’s new calling card

 The analysts have spoken: demand for still and sparkling white wines is extremely buoyant worldwide.
-This will not surprise the Europeans who endured more scorching summers recently – who among us crave tannic red wines in 35 °C heat?
-No, warmer summers and milder winters call for a sip of something cold, zesty, and refreshing.
-Or, to put it another way: a chilled glass of Arneis.
+This will not surprise the Europeans who endured more scorching summers recently—who among us crave tannic red wines in 35 °C heat?
+No, warmer summers and milder winters call for a sip of something cold, zesty, and refreshing—or, to put it another way, a chilled glass of Arneis.

 Today, the grape has three main strongholds in the vineyards of Piedmont.
 In Barbaresco and Barolo, a rising number of producers are marketing a white (Bianco) label, sold as Langhe DOC, under the regulations.
 Cooler sites in both appellations can yield excellent Arneis wines with lovely aromatics and stone fruit and citrus flavors.
-Ceretto, DaMilano, and Vietti make the best examples.
+Ceretto, DaMilano, and Vietti are the best examples.
 However, a far greater volume is produced in the zone of Roero – perhaps northern Italy’s most underrated vineyard.
-Arneis vines thrive in the region’s moderate climate in the hills of Roero, on the River Tanaro’s left bank.
-Situated to the northwest of Alba, the terroir is dominated by light sandy soils and some clay.
-They produce some of Piedmont’s finest Arneis wines – arguably better than those made in the Langhe hills further south.
-There is also a smattering of vineyards planted in the up-and-coming appellation Terre Alfieri DOCG, located in the province of Asti.

 All of this points to one thing: the market for premium white wines from northwest Italy is becoming more crowded, which can only be a positive development.
 In Arneis, Piedmont has a flagship for the region’s increasing diversity of output, whether it’s the sparkling wines of Alta Langa or the resurgence of Asti.
 But most importantly, good Arneis is delicious!
 We imbibed glass after glass of this beautiful grape during a trip to Piedmont in June and promptly fell in love.
 The pale color, powerful aromas of stone fruit and honeysuckle, fresh acidity, and fruit-driven palate were irresistible.
 In the 1980s, Michelin restaurants in Barolo and Turin were generally forced to look further afield when restocking their cellars with top-notch whites.
 But no longer.
 In 2022, a home-grown grape punches far above its price point.